 Please note the auxiliary battery or batteries supplied with your motorhome may not be fully charged and should be charged for a minimum of 24 hours before use.

 Battery performance may be affected by a number of things such as ambient temperature, age, state of charge etc.

-Note: Please also see notes on selecting leisure batteries (section 3.4)
+Note: Please also see notes on selecting leisure batteries (see page 71)

-FC400 POWER CONTROL SYSTEM
+EC400 POWER CONTROL SYSTEM